AxelTB/SmartGreenHouse/README.md

 ==========
 Copy the TEMP.TXT file in the Same Folder as SGHStats.m The file should be run by any Matlab-like interpreter.
 It shows all statistics, in this example the only nonzero data should be about temperature and humidity.
+Statistics comprehend all fully integrated sensors and actuators in the prototype.